3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # INSTALL THE MACROS VIA THE NEW SSH INSTALLER!

-Enjoy the ease of installing the `Demon Klipper Essentials Unified` macro pack with a sinlge commamnd! - Additional installs & prerequisites still required!
+Enjoy the ease of installing the `Demon_Klipper_Essentials_Unified` macro pack with a sinlge commamnd! - Additional installs & prerequisites still required!

 This installer will look at your machine & see if you have a previous version of `Demon_Klipper_Essentials_Unified` in your `/config` directory, if so it'll move it into a new directory called `Previous_Demon_Macros`.
-It will then clone the latest main branch files of `Demon Klipper Essentials Unified` to the original location on your system saving the old version for you.
+It will then clone the latest main branch files of `Demon_Klipper_Essentials_Unified` to the original location on your system saving the old version for you.

-Not only that but the installer will also create numbered backups for any previous `Demon_Klipper_Essentials` directories, so you can use the installer over & over & keep all old versions in a local archive on your machine!
+Not only that but the installer will also create numbered backups for any previous `Demon_Klipper_Essentials_Unified` directories, so you can use the installer over & over & keep all old versions in a local archive on your machine!

 Lastly the installer will automatically install the latest `demon_vars.cfg` file in the correct place, overwriting any previous ones.
 So you don't have to worry about that!